optuna/optuna/benchmarks/bayesmark/report_template.md

 * Number of Datasets: {num_datasets}
 * Number of Problems: {num_problems}

 Final score for each problem is calculated as `100 x (1-loss)`.
-Solver with lowest score in each problem wins.
+Solver with highest score in each problem wins.
 For more details visit [bayesmark docs.](https://bayesmark.readthedocs.io/en/stable/scoring.html)

 ## Table of Contents